nationalarchives/miiify/README.md

 ### Basic concepts

 Annotations are organised into containers and can be retrieved in pages to display within IIIF viewers such as [Mirador](https://projectmirador.org/).
 To filter the annotation page to a specific IIIF canvas an additional target parameter can be supplied.
+The examples below use [httpie](https://httpie.io/) with a live demo server which spins down when inactive.

 Create an annotation container called my-container:
 ```bash